BehindTheMath/github-feed-blacklist/README.md

 ### Credits

-[Victor Felder](https://github.com/vhf/github-feed-blacklist) - Almost all of the code is from his original extension.
-I just fixed a small bug, and removed a lot of tooling to simplify it.
+[Victor Felder](https://github.com/vhf/github-feed-blacklist) - Most of the core code is from his original extension.

+I removed a lot of tooling and refactored a lot to fix a small bug and simplify the code.

 ### License